Guide

 - {{currentCoordinates}}

-Tip: If your prompt doesn't include any placeholders, Murmr can attach a simple Context block automatically (date/location/weather), so you can keep prompts clean.
+Tip: If your prompt doesn't reference any variables directly, Murmr can attach a simple Context block automatically (date/location/weather), so you can keep prompts clean.

 Best practice